jaimeliew1/Dualitic/README.md

 ``` -->

 See the documentation for more examples and API details.
 Dualitic enables derivative computation with only minor changes to existing code!

+## Caveats
+Dualitic can theoretically function with all Numpy and Scipy continuous functions, however not all methods have been implemented.
+See the [function list](function_list.md) for a comprehensive overview of implemented Numpy and Scipy functions, as well as functions which are not yet implemented.
 <!--
 ## Documentation